top of page

 Commercial Tenant Improvement

-Metal stud framing is the use of cold-formed steel to build the interior and exterior walls of both residential and commercial structures.
-Metal stud walls are built with two main members: a steel stud and a track.
-Metal studs are manufactured from higher gauge steel, and are used in load-bearing, or structural, walls.
+Cold-formed steel is utilized in metal stud framing for constructing the interior and exterior walls of residential and commercial buildings.
+Metal stud walls consist of two primary components: a steel stud and a track.
+Steel studs, made from thicker gauge steel, are specifically employed in load-bearing or structural walls.

 Commercial Tenant Improvement